My Photo

 Biography

 Hi, I'm Lisa Stone.
-I'm the originator of BlogHer, one of three co-founders along with Elisa Camahort Page and Jory Des Jardins, a journalist and a blogger.
-I lead product development at BlogHer and work across the organization as CEO to advocate for bloggers and partners that fulfill our vision.
-We reach more than eight million women each month via our community hub at BlogHer.com and our publishing syndicate of more than 1,500 blogs.
-More about us here.
+I'm the originator of BlogHer, one of three co-founders along with Elisa Camahort Page and Jory Des Jardins.
+I work across the organization as CEO to advocate for bloggers, partners, products, and events that fulfill our vision.

-Previously, while executive producer and Editor in Chief/VP, Programming for Women.com (acquired by iVillage in 2001), I launched an 18-channel network and helped grow it to a Top 30 site, overseeing all original content programming and newsletters, including a team of 25 and an annual budget of $3 MM.
-I have launched successful online networks and interactive programming for many national brands, including Hearst and Rodale magazines, E!
-Television/Online, HBO's Sex and the City and Bloomberg.
-My team's best-known work included Bachelors of Silicon Valley, The Women.com | Bloomberg Index, R U A 10? and Majority 2000, an election initiative with Good Housekeeping, Gallup and CBS Good Morning America.
+While executive producer and Editor in Chief/VP, Programming for Women.com (acquired by iVillage in 2001), I launched an 18-channel network and helped grow it to a Top 30 site, overseeing all original content programming and newsletters, including a team of 25 and an annual budget of $3 MM.
+Her team's best-known work included Bachelors of Silicon Valley, The Women.com | Bloomberg Index, R U A 10? and Majority 2000, an election initiative with Good Housekeeping, Gallup and CBS Good Morning America.

 I have written for The New York Times, the Los Angeles Times, CNN, The Oakland Tribune, Publisher's Weekly and Frommer's, among other publications.
-I am the first internet journalist awarded a Nieman Fellowship by Harvard University.
-This is my personal blog, Surfette, which began as an extension of my 2004 convention blog for the Los Angeles Times.
-I also blog on BlogHer, often on politics and media.
+I was the first internet journalist awarded a Nieman Fellowship by Harvard University.

 In the spirit of full disclosure--and in a nod to our small world--I should note that my partner in matters both on- and off-line is Christopher Carfi.
 I'm a resident of the San Francisco Bay Area, but I still miss my hometown, Missoula, Montana.